 4. Modern and Sleek Video Game Room

-5. Making a Small Space an Immersive Experience
+5. Making a Small Space an Immersive Video Game Room

 7. Clever Use of Dormer Rooms

-In this photo, you can see how the video game room decor takes advantage of spherical positioning to draw both the eyes and ears towards the action on the screen.
-A trio of small but powerful speakers in front blend with ceiling mounted speakers behind to create a truly surround sound gaming experience, while the oddly angled walls are compensated by a clustering of furniture in a hemispheric arrangement, centered on the screen.
-The light colored walls and shelving framing the screen are nicely contrasted with the clever use of dark furniture and accent pieces, further enhancing the eye’s focus on the action playing out on the screen.
+The angled walls are compensated by a clustering of furniture in a hemispheric arrangement, centered on the screen.
+The light-colored walls and shelving framing the screen are contrasted with the clever use of dark furniture and accent pieces, further enhancing the eye’s focus on the action playing out on the screen.

-9. Adding a Game Corner to a Living Room
+9. Adding a Video Game Corner to a Living Room

 11. Accent Lighting Makes All the Difference

-In small play rooms, it can be a real challenge to provide just the right amount of ambient background lighting so that the eye isn’t blinded by the action on the screen(s).
-In this photo, offset spotlights on the ceiling work together with the recessed lighting in the shelves to help improve illumination in the space without distracting from the action on the screen.
-Dark colored furniture and other muted color tones will further help amplify the emphasis game play on the screen(s), while a comfortable sofa and elegant table provide for an enjoyable spectator experience.
+Offset spotlights on the ceiling work together with the recessed lighting in the shelves to help improve illumination in the space without distracting from the action on the screen.
+Dark-colored furniture and other muted color tones will further help amplify the emphasis gameplay on the screen.
+A comfortable sofa and elegant table provide for an enjoyable spectator experience.